bmarkslash7/QPot/README.md

 Literature:

 Uses the matheval library from http://www.gnu.org/software/libmatheval/, licensed under GPL v3.

-After much work I, Chris Stieha, have determined that the libmatheval must be installed before building and installing this package.

-Although there are ways to compile libmatheval for different OS (such as win: http://permalink.gmane.org/gmane.comp.lib.matheval/7), it requires other programs and other work arounds.
-With that, I will try another equation parser.
+*Only use this version if you have matheval already installed on your computer.*

 ```
 Two possibilities: